bootchk/solabile/index.md

 - [Kinetic artists]({% link kineticArtists.md %})

 <!---
-- My public, large art
+- Light, power, and human perception
 - Other artists in solar kinetic art
 - A history of solar mobiles
 - A history of my solar mobiles
 - Making small electronics at home
 - Principles of solar homes

 **Bold** and _Italic_ and `Code` text